 Residents’ Food and Drink

-Other than the Monday and Thursday meals, residents are expected to prepare their own meals using the food and supplies they bring with them.
-You may prepare meals in the privacy of your own living quarters, or in the Commons kitchen.
+Residents are expected to prepare all other meals using the food and supplies they bring with them.
+Each cabin comes equipped with its own kitchen or kitchenette.
 It is recommended that you arrive with at least enough food to feed yourself for two weeks.
 However, if you are missing an ingredient for one of your meals, PLAYA might have it on hand, so feel free to ask a staff member for assistance.
-In addition, there are often leftovers available from group meals, which everyone is encouraged to share.

 PLAYA has a “BYOB” policy for alcohol.
 Beer and wine are for sale at the Summer Lake Store as well as spirits at the Paisley Mercantile, but selection is limited.
 If you want to have these beverages on hand, it is recommended that you bring them with you.

-When you arrive you will be given an orientation booklet.
-It will contain a section that lists all the places to shop, eat, and fill your gas tank.
+When you arrive you will be given information on places to shop, eat, and fill your gas tank.
 Be advised, in a remote area prices tend to be higher than in larger surrounding towns, and selection is limited.

 The town of Bend, Oregon, is 102 miles from PLAYA, approximately two hours away by car.
 If you fly into the Bend/Redmond airport you will drive through Bend on your way to Playa.
 In Bend you can find most of the food and supplies you need to provide for yourself at Playa.
 In fact, on the corner of Hwy 20 (also known as Greenwood Ave) and North 27th St., a Costco is located next to a Whole Foods and a Safeway.

-One hour south of PLAYA in the town of Lakeview, Oregon, there is a Safeway.
+There is a small Safeway one hour south of PLAYA in the town of Lakeview, Oregon.

 Overall, we recommend that you plan ahead and bring most of the food you need.
 Once you are at PLAYA we can help you figure how and where to resupply when necessary.
 Should you find that the refrigerator and freezer in your living quarters are not adequate to store your perishable supplies, we should be able to accommodate extra food in the Commons.